habjanlovro/mag-tag-parser/tests/hello-privacy/readme.md

 Both versions contain the execution trace, state of the registers and state of memory where the string is stored.

-The state is recorded before the call to system call `write` and before the call to system call `exit`, as in this time we can read the memory from the simulator.
+The state is recorded before the `write` system call and before the `exit` system call, as in this time we can read the memory from the simulator.

 ## Results